 City of Forsyth

 Download the Visitors Guide for comprehensive information about our city.Healing and renewal.
-That’s why confederate soldiers came to Forsyth during the Civil War: to seek care and respite at the first hospital of its kind during the battles in and around Atlanta.
-And that’s one reason why people visit our city today: to relax and renew in this charming and hospitable town.
+That’s why confederate soldiers came to Forsyth, GA during the Civil War: to seek care and respite at the first hospital of its kind during the battles in and around Atlanta.
+And that’s also what makes this charming and hospitable town one of the best places to visit in Georgia for people who seek to relax and renew.

 From unique antique shops and one-of-a-kind boutiques to adventurous outdoor activities, Forsyth has something for everyone.
 Slow down and take your time enjoying everything the city has to offer.
 For help planning your trip and finding our city’s hidden gems, stop by the Welcome Center and talk to our friendly and knowledgeable staff.

+Come discover for yourself why Forsyth is one of the best places to visit in Georgia.
 Take a deep breath, let yourself relax, and stay for a while.
 You’re in a place that gives meaning to the words “southern hospitality.”
 We bet you’ll love it here as much as we do.
+Visit the City of Forsyth website at https://www.cityofforsyth.net

 History of Forsyth, Georgia